unparallel-innovation/i3-MARKET-Web-RI/README.md

 ## Getting Started
 This project is divided into different directories:
-- components: contains all visual elements that can be reused in all pages
+- components: contains all visual elements that can be reused in all pages.
 - lib: contains information such forms, colors, user and server configuration.
 - pages: each file represents a React component with associated route based on its file name.
 - public: contains files such images and logos.